agersant/crystal/docs/api/physics/movement.md

 # crystal.Movement

 [Component](/crystal/api/ecs/component) allowing an entity to move of its own volition.
+Entities should have at most one Movement component.

 Expected usage of this component is to call [set_heading](movement_set_heading) every frame in response to player inputs or AI logic.
 Every frame, the [PhysicsSystem]: